top of page

 4. Ingredients are gluten-free

-It is also useful to join the Coeliac society to receive an ingredient list booklet to help you determine which food ingredients are gluten free or contain gluten, along with the Coeliac Society app.
+It is also useful to join the Coeliac Society to receive an ingredient list booklet to help you determine which food ingredients are gluten free or contain gluten, along with the Coeliac Society app.

 Find out more about: